alexmanrique/blog/_posts/2021-03-05-installing-jupyter-in-macbook-air-m1.md

 pyenv install 3.9.1
 ```

-with the following command, we can add the initialization of `pyenv` new values into the `.zshrc` file, this way we don't have to type the same command everytime we open a new `iterm`.
+with the following command, we can add the initialization of `pyenv` new values into the `.zshrc` file, this way we don't have to type the same command everytime we open a new terminal, in my case I use <a href="https://iterm2.com/">`iterm2`</a>.

 ```console
 echo 'eval "$(pyenv init -)"' >> .zshrc